A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Introduction

 Using quantum computers, however, we can do better.
 Lin and Lin found a quantum algorithm that solves maximum matching on a bipartite graph in $O(n^{7/4})$ queries in the matrix model \cite{lin_upper_2016}.
-Beigi and Taghavi created an algorithm that uses $O(n^{3/4}\sqrt{m})$ queries in the list model for bipartite graphs \cite{beigi_quantum_2020}, which in the worst case (when $m=\Omega(n^2)$), matches the result of Lin and Lin.
+Beigi and Taghavi created an algorithm that uses $O(n^{3/4}\sqrt{m+n})$ queries in the list model for bipartite graphs \cite{beigi_quantum_2020}, which in the worst case when $m=\Omega(n^2)$, matches the result of Lin and Lin.
+Both results use the guessing tree method: Lin and Lin introduced the method for functions with binary input and Beigi and Taghavi generalized it to functions with non-binary input.

-Our contribution is a quantum maximum matching algorithm for general graphs that uses $O(n^{7/4})$ queries in the matrix model and $O(n^{3/4}\sqrt{m})$ in the list model, matching the prior results for bipartite graphs.
-We combine two powerful techniques to obtain our result: Beigi and Taghavi's guessing tree method and Gabow's relatively simple algorithm for maximum matching \cite{beigi_quantum_2020, gabow_weighted_2017}.
+Our contribution is a quantum maximum matching algorithm for general graphs that uses $O(n^{7/4})$ queries in the matrix model and $O(n^{3/4}\sqrt{m+n})$ in the list model, matching the prior results for bipartite graphs.
+We combine two powerful techniques to obtain our result: Beigi and Taghavi's guessing tree method and Gabow's relatively simple algorithm for maximum matching \cite{beigi_quantum_2020,gabow_weighted_2017}.
 The key technical issues in combining these two approaches are a careful accounting of which steps of the classical algorithm actually require queries, slight modifications to the classical algorithm that help us bound the number of queries, and a well-chosen definition of the guessing scheme for the decision tree used in the guessing tree method.

-The previous-best quantum algorithms for maximum matching on general graphs ran in trivial query complexity.
+The previous best known quantum algorithms for maximum matching on general graphs ran in trivial query complexity.
 Ambainis and Špalek designed algorithms for general maximum matching that run in $O(n^{5/2} \log n)$ time in the matrix model and $O(n^2 (\sqrt{m/n} + \log n) \log n)$ time in the list model \cite{ambainis_quantum_2006}.
 Dörn found an algorithm for general maximum matching that runs in $O(n^2 \log^2 n)$ time in the matrix model and $O(n\sqrt{m} \log^2 n)$ time in the list model \cite{dorn_quantum_2009}.

 While our result unifies the cases of bipartite and general graphs, there remains a gap between our upper bound and the best known lower bound.
-Berzina et al. and Zhang found a lower bound for maximum matching of $O(n^{3/2})$ \cite{berzina_quantum_2004, zhang_power_2005}.
-Interestingly, Zhang proved that Ambainis techniques (one of the most useful methods for finding quantum lower bounds) cannot improve the current lower bound \cite{ambainis_quantum_2002, zhang_power_2005}.
+Berzina et al. and Zhang found a lower bound for maximum matching of $O(n^{3/2})$ \cite{berzina_quantum_2004,zhang_power_2005}.
+Interestingly, Zhang proved that Ambainis techniques (one of the most useful methods for finding quantum lower bounds) cannot improve the current lower bound \cite{ambainis_quantum_2002,zhang_power_2005}.